jcamins/biblionarrator/doc/install.md

     npm install

-8) Configure Biblionarrator with grunt
+8) Build/configure Biblionarrator with grunt

     grunt

-   The above command will run all the unit tests, check the code for violations, and generate API documentation.
-If you do not want to do those three things in addition to the regular build, you can use:

-    grunt build

 9) Run the grunt-based installer and answer the questions based on your planned configuration